rambaeharambae/img_drawing_reference_scraper/README.md

-# imgscraper for artists from the artist: collecting references for artists - description, features and dependencies
+# imgscraper for artists from the artist: collecting references - description, features and dependencies

           Description:
             The program is designed for automatic parsing primarily references for artists, downloading and filtering them from: